TataLab/idst3850_terms/IDST3850_TermsToTest.md

 - Pulse-Width Modulation: a modulation technique that generates variable-width pulses to represent the amplitude of an analog input signal.
-- Servo: device used to provide control of a desired operation using feedback
+- Servo:  an automatic device that uses error-sensing negative feedback to correct the action of a mechanism
 - Motor Encoder: a rotary encoder mounted to an electric motor that provides a close loop feedback signal that tracts the motors shafts' speed and/or position
 - Inertial Measurement Unit: measures and reports the raw or filterred angular rate and specific force/acceleration of the thing it is attcahed to.
 - Proportional Integral Derivative Controller: a control loop mechanism employing feedback that is widely used in industrial control systems and a variety of other applications requiring continuously modulated control.